mzazon/awesome-cloud-projects/azure/centralized-hybrid-cloud-governance/centralized-hybrid-cloud-governance.md

 The combination of Azure Arc, Azure Policy, and Azure Monitor creates a powerful compliance and governance framework that addresses the key challenges of hybrid cloud management.
 By projecting non-Azure resources into Azure Resource Manager, organizations gain centralized visibility through Azure Resource Graph, enabling complex queries across their entire infrastructure portfolio.
 This approach aligns with the [Azure Well-Architected Framework](https://docs.microsoft.com/en-us/azure/architecture/framework/) principles of operational excellence and security, providing automated compliance assessment, drift detection, and remediation capabilities that would be impossible to achieve with traditional management tools.

-From a security perspective, Azure Arc's agent-based architecture maintains a secure outbound connection to Azure, eliminating the need for inbound firewall rules while ensuring all management operations are authenticated and authorized through Azure Active Directory.
-The integration with Azure Security Center and Microsoft Defender provides advanced threat detection and security posture management across hybrid workloads.
+From a security perspective, Azure Arc's agent-based architecture maintains a secure outbound connection to Azure, eliminating the need for inbound firewall rules while ensuring all management operations are authenticated and authorized through Microsoft Entra ID.
+The integration with Microsoft Defender for Cloud provides advanced threat detection and security posture management across hybrid workloads.
 For detailed security guidance, review the [Azure Arc security baseline](https://docs.microsoft.com/en-us/azure/azure-arc/servers/security-overview) and [governance best practices](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/scenarios/hybrid/arc-enabled-servers/eslz-security-governance-and-compliance).

 > **Tip**: Use Azure Policy's built-in initiative definitions as a starting point for hybrid governance.
 These initiatives include hundreds of policies aligned with regulatory standards like ISO 27001, NIST, and CIS benchmarks, significantly accelerating your compliance journey.